 BAES Chicken

 BAES Chicken opened November 1, 2019 as the first organic fried chicken joint in Portland.
-With an oversaturation of restaurant personalities on social media, BAES needed to give people a reason to follow yet another food-forward account.
+With the oversaturation of restaurants on social media, BAES needed to give people a reason to follow yet another trendy restaurant online.

 Local activation